 Step 2: Look at your year in review

-Look to the KPIs you focused on this year to see how your contact center performed.
+Look to the KPIs you focused on last year to see how your contact center performed.
 Did your agents consistently meet First Call Resolution every month and top the charts in CSAT?
-Or, did you have high turnover and a slew of other productivity problems to follow?
-Often, your numbers will say you live somewhere in between.
+Or, did you have high handle times, and a slew of other productivity problems to follow?

-Use your data to look at your agents’ individual performance through the lens of their efficiency, effectiveness, and empowerment.
-And, pair metrics together to get a better picture of what your data means for your year in review.
+Use historical performance data to pair your most important metrics together and get a better picture of what your data means for your year in review.
 Create custom reports and dashboards for different views of what happened in your contact center, like how satisfied your customers were or what your agents’ holistic experience looked like.

-Turn to your data and call center metrics best practices to help inform your decisions in the year ahead.
 Don’t let data alone dictate your strategy.
-But, use your numbers as a guide as you plot your objectives, strategies, and tactics for 2020.
+But, use your numbers as a guide as you plot your objectives, strategies, and tactics for 2021.